Colorado Elopement Guide (2024)

 Autumn Colorado Elopement Packing List:

-• Sunscreen
+- Sunscreen

-• Layers (be prepared for anything!)
+- Layers (be prepared for anything!)

-• Extra socks
+- Extra socks

 Winter Elopements (November-March)

-In January and February you can plan on frequent snowstorms and cold temperatures.
+In January and February you can count on frequent snowstorms and cold temperatures.
 Layers, warm coats, gloves, hats, scarves, and even hand warmers are a must, especially if you’ll be spending lots of time out on the slopes.
-Mountain passes will be closed during this time, so don’t even think about attempting a scenic ride through the mountains, and drive carefully on all roads, especially if you are not used to snow conditions.
+Mountain passes will be closed during this time, so don’t even think about attempting a scenic ride through the mountains, and drive carefully on all roads, especially if you are not used to icy conditions.

 While winters in Colorado can be cold and snowy, you should also expect plenty of bluebird days with sunny skies.
-In many places, temperatures remain in the 30s and 40s throughout the winter, which feels quite warm in direct sunlight.
+In many places, temperatures remain in the 30s and 40s (and sometimes even the 50s) throughout the winter, which feels quite warm in direct sunlight.
 If you’re hoping to elope in the mountains, you’ll need to plan to access your elopement location by snowshoe or snowmobile.
 Even some areas that are accessible year-round, like Loveland Pass or Hoosier Pass, can be impossible to reach due to high winds and avalanche danger.

-If you’re skiing in the backcountry, make sure to follow safety protocols for avalanches and check-in with locals who know the terrain well.
+If you’re skiing in the back country, make sure to follow safety protocols for avalanches and check in with locals who know the terrain well.
 There are a lot of accidents each year due to people skiing unfamiliar territory, so exercise an abundance of caution.

 Average Winter Temperatures: 30s during the day, 20s at night.
-Can get up to mid forties or down below zero!
+Can get up to mid-forties or down below zero!

 Winter Colorado Elopement Packing List:

-• Warm coat
+- Warm coat

-• Hat
+- Hat

-• Gloves
+- Gloves

-• Boots
+- Boots

-• Warm socks
+- Warm socks

-• Balaclava
+- Balaclava

-• Ski gear
+- Ski gear

-• Snowshoes
+- Snowshoes

-• Hand Warmers
+- Hand Warmers

 Spring Elopements (March-May)

 While March and April may still be chilly with snowstorms, generally at this time the majority of snow on the ground will melt and temperatures will become more and more mild.
-April and May are typically extremely muddy as snow melts.
+April and May are typically extremely muddy, though, as snow melts.
 This also affects the rivers, making their water level rise and move much faster, so activities like fishing or rafting may be affected.

 Average Spring Temperatures: 40s and 50s.